 The following performance information indicates some of the risks of investing in the Fund.
 The bar chart shows the Fund's performance for the calendar years ended December 31.
-The table illustrates how the Fund's average annual returns for the 1-year, 5-year, and since inception periods compare with those of a broad measure of market performance.
+The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of a broad measure of market performance.
 The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
 Updated performance information is available on the Fund's website at www.aptusetfs.com/idub/.

-Effective May 1, 2023, the Fund no longer pursued a strategy by which the Fund purchases and/or writes call or put options on broad-based, non-US equity indexes or ETFs to limit downside risk, create equity exposure, and/or generate premiums from writing call options; rather, the Fund pursues a hybrid equity and ELN strategy.
-Consequently, performance for periods prior to May 1, 2023, does not reflect the Fund's current investment objective and principal investment strategies.
+Prior to May 1, 2023, the Fund pursued a strategy by which the Fund purchased and/or wrote call or put options on broad-based, non-US equity indexes or ETFs to limit downside risk, create equity exposure, and/or generate premiums from writing call options.
+From May 1, 2023, through June 24, 2025, the Fund invested in a combination of equities and equity-linked notes.
+Consequently, performance for periods prior to June 24, 2025, does not reflect the Fund's current investment objective and principal investment strategies.
 The Fund's performance may have differed if the Fund's current strategy had been in place.